activecollab/databaseconnection/README.md

 7. Multi Polygon
 8. Geometry Collection

 Each supported type is defined as a separate value object, under `\\ActiveCollab\DatabaseConnection\Spatial` namespace.
-To specify which files should be treated as spatial, instruct value caster to use `\\ActiveCollab\DatabaseConnection\Record\ValueCasterInterface::CAST_SPATIAL`.
+To specify which fields should be treated as spatial, instruct value caster to use `\\ActiveCollab\DatabaseConnection\Record\ValueCasterInterface::CAST_SPATIAL`.
 Example:

 ```php
 $rows = $this->connection->execute('SELECT ST_AsText(`geometry`) AS "geometry" FROM `example`');